-Kali Linux is the obvious first choice of operating system for most new hackers, coming bundled with a curated collection of tools organized into easy-to-navigate menus and a live boot option that is very newbie-friendly.
-But Kali isn't the only distribution targeted at pentesters, and there are many exciting alternatives that may better fit your use-case.
-In my previous article, I looked at BlackArch Linux.
-In this article, I'll talk about Parrot Security OS.
+Kali Linux is the obvious first choice of an operating system for most new hackers, coming bundled with a curated collection of tools organized into easy-to-navigate menus and a live boot option that is very newbie-friendly.
+But Kali isn't the only distribution targeted at pentesters, and many exciting alternatives may better fit your use-case.
+We've already covered BlackArch Linux, now it's time to talk about Parrot Security OS.

 Parrot Security OS is a Debian-derived operating system for general use, pentesting, and forensics.
 Initially released in 2013, Parrot has grown rapidly and currently offers many different flavors targeted towards different use-cases.

 - Parrot Home, targeted towards desktop users, strips out the penetration-testing packages and presents a nicely configured Debian environment.

 - Parrot Air is focused on wireless penetration testing.